polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/002-adventure-of-tenny-the-tensor/README.md

 Particularly in the realm of programming, the use of visualization is akin to a double-edged sword.
 While it undoubtedly aids in grasping a concept, it simultaneously harbors the risk of creating an illusion of understanding.
 This false sense of comprehension arises when one's understanding is anchored to the visual representation rather than the underlying concept.
 In such instances, the cognitive labor of comprehending the concept has been outsourced to the creator of the visual aid, leaving the learner with only the need to decipher the visual representation.
 This, however, should not be mistaken for a genuine understanding of the concept itself.

-Please remember you brain always finds the least energy consuming way to solve a problem.
+Please remember your brain always finds the least energy consuming way to solve a problem.
 If you are not careful, you will end up with a false sense of understanding.

 It is essential, therefore, to cultivate the skill of mentally visualizing complex concepts, particularly in programming.
 For instance, to truly grasp the multi-dimensional aspects of arrays (tensors) in Python, one must be able to mentally navigate and conceptualize these dimensions, independent of external visual aids.